 - 8 weeks – Out-Patient Community Assessment

 - 4 weeks – Geriatric Rehabilitation (Ottawa)

 - 4 weeks – Research

 - 4 weeks – Elective

 - Longitudinal component adapted based on learner career goals and community.
-Examples include; long term care or Behavioural Supports Ontario consultations.
+Examples include; long term care or Behavioral Supports Ontario consultations.

 Residents in the Care of the Elderly program may attend a variety of rounds and academic courses.
-Depending on learning needs, residents may attend additional related rounds available through NOSM, University of Calgary, University of Alberta, and University of Toronto.
-Residents are encouraged and supported to teach junior residents and undergraduate medical students on topics related to the care of the elderly.
+Depending on learning needs, residents may attend additional related rounds available through NOSM U, University of Calgary, University of Alberta, University of Ottawa and University of Toronto.
+Residents are encouraged and supported to teach junior residents and undergraduate medical students on topics.

 Completion of scholarly project is also a mandatory component of the Care of the Elderly residency program.
 Residents are provided with a number of supports to complete their scholarly project.
 In addition to the four weeks allotted as part of the clinical curriculum, they are provided with some financial support and connected with faculty members with similar interests.
 Depending on the type of project, residents may also complete the project longitudinally and replace the research rotation with an elective.